hbctraining/Intro-to-R-online-Catalyst/lessons/2C_Segment_2_Video_C.md

 ![dataframe](../img/dataframe.png)

+In this data frame, the first column is character, the second column is numeric, the third is character, and the fourth is logical.

 A data frame is the most common way of storing data in R, and if used systematically makes data analysis easier.

 We can create a dataframe by bringing **vectors** together to **form the columns**.
 We do this using the `data.frame()` function, and giving the function the different vectors we would like to bind together. *This function will only work for vectors of the same length.*